Johnpepsi/ContactsExercise-React.JS/README.md

 //4.
 Import the contacts.js file to create card components.

 # About the exercise
 * This practice I worked on were implemented and built in https://codesandbox.io/p/sandbox/react-new.
-I learned to use calling the Properties, using array in such a clean code, also by importing JSX file in the right path of components.
+I learned utilizing such as the Properties, array in very clean code, also by importing JSX file in the right path of components.

 ## Takeaways in this exercise.